8 Old Real Estate Tips to Completely Ignore

 6. Open houses sell homes.

-A common real estate myth is that open houses are an effective way to sell homes.
+Another real estate tip to ignore: open houses are an effective way to sell homes.
 Not true.
 According to the National Association of Realtors, only 2% of homes are sold as a result of this marketing method.
 The real truth is that open houses are a great way for realtors to secure new clients, or sell their other listings rather than having anything to do with the small chance of selling your home at the open house.

 7. Price your home high so there’s room to negotiate.

 Correctly pricing a home is important if you’re a serious seller.
 Thanks to listing information available on the internet, todays buyers know if a home is overpriced and will pass on your property if it isn’t in sync with comparable homes.
 A house that sits on the market past the critical 3- to 4-week golden window of opportunity risks stigmatization and guarantees frustration for agents, buyers, and sellers.
-A good review of this is: http://www.homesforsaleinlascruces.com/price-home-get-sold
+See a good review of this.

 8. Inside Enhancements Trump Outside Improvements Every Time